CDAC-lab/leap-ai.info/content/_index.en.md

 ## La Trobe Energy AI Platform (LEAP)

 ### What is LEAP?
-LEAP (La Trobe Energy AI Platform) is the flagship Artificial Intelligence initiative of La Trobe University’s Net Zero by 2029 Program.
-LEAP harnesses the power of AI to process a billion data points, generating a thousand actionable insights conveyed through a net zero chatbot, designed to aid human decision-making in energy management.
+LEAP (La Trobe Energy AI Platform) is La Trobe University’s flagship AI project for achieving net zero carbon emissions by 2029.
+LEAP harnesses the power of Predictive, Explainable and Causal AI to process a billion data points, generating a thousand actionable insights that interface through a Generative AI chatbot for informed human decision-making in effective energy management.

 Key Features of LEAP: